 RIDE was founded in 1984.
 We are a secular, non-government organisation, registered with the government and recognized by Government agencies, dedicated to empower poor and disadvantaged residents of rural Tamil Nadu to improve the quality of lives.

-For over two decades RIDE has been synonymous with community action, especially in the areas of child labor eradication, ‘bridge schools’ for children making a transition from child labour to school, empowerment of women through self help groups, human rights education, and other health, sanitation and road safety initiatives.
+For over three decades RIDE has been synonymous with community action, especially in the areas of child labor eradication, Bridge Schools for children making a transition from child labor to school, empowerment of women through self help groups, human rights education, and other health, sanitation and road safety initiatives.

 We have a dedicated staff and have grown immensely since our inception.
-At present RIDE has 45 permanent staff members–40 women, 5 men, and up to 6 part-time staff members, including a visiting doctor.
+At present RIDE has 35 permanent staff members – 30 women, 5 men, and up to 6 part-time staff members, including a visiting doctor.

 Our vision since 1984 has been to establish a just society.
 We work to do this primarily through education and empowerment, though we will develop creative approaches to meet the needs of our community as they arise.
 We will continue to strive for the total eradication of child labor, the empowerment and equal treatment of women, and ongoing improvement in the quality of life for disadvantaged citizens of our area.

 Thinking about the future, RIDE envisions increased self-sustainability for the village families we have been educating, training and repeatedly encouraging.
 Along the same lines, RIDE is working to become a self-sustainable organisation, relying on our organisation’s own resources, generated through sustainable tourism, fee-for-service training, technical assistance to other NGOs, and other means.
 This would allow us to depend less on the generous donations of individuals and funding agencies.

 Listening to the concerns expressed by members of our Self Help Groups, we recognise that road safety needs to be one of our key initiatives.
 Kanchipuram is one of the major accident-prone zones of Southern India.